wavesgroup/2wave/README.md

 # 2wave

-A hydrodynamic modulation model for surface waves.
+A hydrodynamic modulation model for short surface gravity waves riding on longer waves.

+## Features

+* Solves the full wave crest and action balance equations in 1-d.
+* Linear (1st order) or Stokes (3rd order) long waves
+* Infinite long-wave trains or long-wave groups
+* Curvilinear effects on effective gravity of short waves
+* Optionally, output all tendencies at all time steps
+* Output as Xarray Dataset

 ## Getting started